1st Pct Meetings

 • Chief Robert Waring

-– Precinct Level Advisory Board (PLAB) is and will be a positive force in helping the precinct shape the future
+• The Precinct Level Advisory Board (PLAB) is and will be a positive force in helping the precinct shape its future.
+It was mentioned that it is a two-year commitment, and new volunteers will be needed for this role.

 • Specific local issues are being addressed via this meeting and COPE efforts.